 We invite you to become involved in Oakridge’s Community Council by declaring your candidacy.
 Community Council elections are held each school year in the fall.
 Click to download a Declaration of Candidacy form.

-- Substitute teachers covered classes for three days during the school year, providing teachers with additional time to look at data and collaborate as grade-level PLCs.
+- Substitute teachers covered classes for two days during the school year, providing teachers with additional time to look at data and collaborate as grade-level PLCs.